Dealogic/webpack-vsts-extension/README.md

 ![webpack build result](https://raw.githubusercontent.com/Dealogic/webpack-vsts-extension/master/screenshots/WebpackBuildResult.png)

+Errors and Warnings can be reported as pull request comments.
+Currently only two loaders are supported:
+* ts-loader
+* tslint-loader

+Even general webpack errors and warnings are not supported yet.
+More support will come!

 ### <a id="advanced-settings"></a>Advanced Settings

 - Working folder where webpack command is run.
 If you leave it blank it is the root of the repo.